rate-accuracy-mvcnn/main/README.md

 ## Introduction

-This repository contains our public tools for producing cropped AVC and HEVC bitstreams to extract the sparse optical flow approximation  described in our ICIP paper (a journal publication based on the work here has also been submitted and is under review):
+This repository contains our public tools for producing cropped AVC and HEVC bitstreams to extract the sparse optical flow approximations  described in our ICIP paper:

+(Note: A journal publication based on the tools provided here has also been submitted and is currently under review)
 > @inproceedings{abbas2018rate,
   title={Rate-Accuracy Trade-Off in Video Classification with Deep Convolutional Neural Networks}, author={Abbas, Alhabib and Chadha, Aaron and Andreopoulos, Yiannis and Jubrani, Mohammad},